Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: Introduction

 \section{Introduction}

-The rapid appearance of \emph{Agentic AI} autonomous systems that plan, delegate, and collaborate without human intervention has created an urgent need for robust, standardized communication protocols \cite{acharya2025agentic}.
-Google's A2A (Agent-to-Agent) protocol \cite{Surapaneni_2025} establishes such a foundation by defining a declarative, identity aware framework for discovering, authenticating, and exchanging tasks among heterogeneous agents.
-A2A’s core mechanism as shown at Figure \ref{fig:A2A’s-core-mechanism}, the \texttt{AgentCard}, provides machine readable metadata that enables seamless interoperability across organizational and technical boundaries.
-Complementing A2A, the Model Context Protocol (MCP) standardizes the integration of large language models (LLMs) with external data sources and tools, allowing agents to leverage these models for real-time contextual understanding during task execution.
-This integration enhances agents' capabilities in complex scenarios, supporting use cases ranging from payment orchestration to business automation \cite{habler2025building}
+The rapid emergence of autonomous agent systems capable of planning, delegating, and coordinating tasks without direct human intervention has created a growing demand for standardized communication protocols \cite{acharya2025agentic}.
+Google’s Agent-to-Agent (A2A) protocol addresses this need by establishing a structured, identity-aware framework for discovering and interacting with services across heterogeneous agents \cite{Surapaneni_2025}.
+At the core of this protocol lies the \texttt{AgentCard}, a declarative metadata object that enables seamless interoperability between agents by conveying machine-readable descriptions of capabilities, roles, and identities, as illustrated in Figure \ref{fig:A2A-core}.
+Complementing A2A, the Model Context Protocol (MCP) \cite{Anthropic_2025} facilitates real-time integration of large language models with tools and external data, thereby enabling richer context sharing and execution capabilities in multi-agent workflows \cite{habler2025building}.

-However, as multi-agent ecosystems scale in complexity, they also open new attack surfaces.
-Recent threat analyses of both A2A and the related MCP reveal sophisticated vectors such as \emph{shadowing} (where malicious tool descriptions subvert genuine workflows), \emph{tool poisoning}, and \emph{naming attacks} that exploit implicit trust in discovery mechanisms \cite{hou2025model,solo2025attackvectors}.
-Furthermore, broad surveys of AI agents underscore systemic risks-ranging from prompt injection to cross-agent privilege escalation-that can lead to data exfiltration or unauthorized task execution \cite{deng2025ai,karim2025ai,ray2025survey}.
-Similarly, “enterprise-grade” analyses of MCP implementations demonstrate that without rigorous, zero-trust controls, attackers may exploit unsecured tool endpoints or manipulate context payloads to bypass security checks \cite{narajala2025enterprise}.

-Taken together, these findings highlight a gap between protocol design and real-world resilience: A2A and MCP provide the plumbing for agent interoperability, but they do not yet enforce the fine-grained confidentiality, integrity, and consent guarantees required for sensitive data exchange.
-In this paper we review six critical weaknesses in the handling of personal information, such as payment credentials, user identity and sensitive documents, are identified.
-Building on proactive threat models and industry best practices, we propose seven concrete enhancements ranging from short-lived, client bound tokens to explicit user consent fields and direct data transfer processes to harden A2A communications against the most urgent threats of the day.
-This proposal includes a concrete example to illustrate the problem and solution, research-backed rationales, and implementation considerations, drawing on previous studies to strengthen the arguments and proposed solutions.